IEEE 802.11w-2009: Replay protection

 Replay protection is provided by already existing mechanisms.
 Specifically, there is a (per-station, per-key, per-priority) counter for each transmitted frame; this is used as a nonce/initialization vector (IV) in cryptographic encapsulation/decapsulation, and the receiving station ensures that the received counter is increasing.

 Usage

-The 802.11w amendment is implemented in Linux and BSD's as part of the 80211mac driver code base, which is used by several wireless driver interfaces; i.e., ath9k.
+The 802.11w amendment is implemented in Linux and BSDs as part of the 80211mac driver code base, which is used by several wireless driver interfaces; i.e., ath9k.
 The feature is easily enabled in most kernels and Linux OS's using these combinations.
 OpenWrt in particular provides an easy toggle as part of the base distribution.
 The feature has been implemented for the first time into Microsoft operating systems in Windows 8.
 This has caused a number of compatibility issues particularly with wireless access points that are not compatible with the standard.
 Rolling back the wireless adapter driver to one from Windows 7 usually fixes the issue.